 KijfDis 1.1 Facility KijfDis is an application, included in the train path service falling under Category 2 of Annex II to Directive 2012/34/EU.
-1.2 Supplier ProRail 1.3 Term of validity Access to this portal is offered during the term of the Network Statement.
-0.1 In 2.
-Function 2.1 Description KijfDis is the planning and registration system for the shunting hump at Kijfhoek railway yard.
+ProRail 1.3 Term of validity Access to this portal is offered during the term of the Network Statement.
+2. Function 2.1 Description KijfDis is the planning and registration system for the shunting hump at Kijfhoek railway yard.
 The system provides the necessary link with the hump process control system (MSR), offers support in the management of connections schedules, administers wagons on the tracks and provides the interface to WLIS.
 The application consists of the KijfDis application itself and the interfaces between the system of the railway undertaking and KijfDis (vice versa).
 KijfDis: KijfDis is the only system that allows data to be exchanged with the automated hump process control system (MSR).
 The use of KijfDis is therefore a prerequisite for carrying out the hump shunting process/using the shunting hump.
 In KijfDis, railway undertakings can view and modify the data of their wagons that are involved in the hump shunting process at Kijfhoek.
 Railway undertakings that perform the hump shunting process (for themselves and/or for other railway undertakings) are given authorisations to draw up hump shunting lists and to have them processed via MSR.
 Wagon movements (via the shunting hump or via own shunting operations) are administered in KijfDis and these movements are passed on to WLIS (provided the quality of the administration meets the requirements for this).
 Interfaces between KijfDis and railway undertaking systems (vice versa): Railway undertakings that want to hump shunt wagons at Kijfhoek shall supply the data of their wagons to KijfDis via a system-specific interface, which is based on the Hermes30 message.
 After hump shunting, KijfDis delivers the composition back to the system of the railway undertaking via a system-specific interface.
 This interface is also based on the Hermes30 message.
 As a workaround there is an option to enter the data manually into KijfDis and/or the own system.
 This task lies with the railway undertaking.
-0.4 I, e 3.
-Description of the facility 3.1.1 Locations Availability N/A Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
-0.4.0 Table is all above at a sisting Availability of service desk: 7 x 24 hours 3.1.2 Technical characteristics Planned changes ProRail is currently developing a new version of the KijfDis system, namely KijfDis Light.
+3. Description of the facility 0.4 Lasatiana · · · · · · · · · · · · · · · · · · · 3.1.1 Locations Availability N/A Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
+Availability of service desk: 7 x 24 hours 3.1.2 Technical characteristics - 3.1.3 Planned changes ProRail is currently developing a new version of the KijfDis system, namely KijfDis Light.
 This new version is expected to be available in 2023; railway undertakings will be informed by means of a supplement to the Network Statement.
 4. User charges 4.1 Information regarding the user charge The charge for the use of the KijfDis application is included in the charge for the stabling and shunting service, see section 7.3.5.2.1.
 4.2 Information regarding the discount on the user charge N/A 5.
-User conditions 5.1 Legal requirements N/A 5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems Workstation with a modern web browser.
-6. Capacity request 6.1 Access request Via ProRail Account Management (accountmanagement@prorail.nl).
+User conditions 5.1 Legal requirements Technical requirements N/A N/A 5.2 made of rolling stock 5.3 Independent use N/A 5.4 IT systems Workstation with a modern web browser.
+6. Capacity request 6.1 6.1 Access request Via ProRail Account Management (accountmanagement@prorail.nl).